In light of Blue Monday, we focus on Postnatal depression, what it is, and why it’s okay to talk about…

 So What Can I Do?

 At Window to the Womb, we believe talking about and seeking help for mental health issues will literally save lives.
-The well-being of our Mums and Dads is at our core, and we want to get others talking about it – if you believe yourself or someone else is experiencing Postnatal depression, it’s important you speak to your GP.
+The well-being of our Mums and Dads is at our core, and we want to get others talking about it.
+If you believe that yourself or someone else is experiencing Postnatal depression, it’s important you speak to your GP.